facebook/react/docs/docs/integrating-with-other-libraries.md

 ## Replacing String Based Rendering with React

-A common pattern in jQuery driven applications is to describe chunks of the DOM as a string and insert it into the DOM like so: `$el.html(htmlString)`.
+A common pattern in older web applications is to describe chunks of the DOM as a string and insert it into the DOM like so: `$el.html(htmlString)`.
 These points in a codebase are perfect for introducing React.
-Start by rewriting one of these strings as a React component and insert it into the DOM using `ReactDOM.render()`.
+Start by rewriting one of these strings as a React component and render with `ReactDOM.render()`.

 So the following jQuery implementation...
 ```js